 Hannah says, “the basic learning of shapes and colours is being transitioned to promote higher order thinking capacity to not only recognise that the colour blue is both on the shape and on the wall but understanding the how and why behind this happening.
 Children begin to see the world not in a static state but one of three dimensional possibilities!”

-Our educators spend a lot of time and thought in creating these learning experiences for children.
+Our educators at Caringbah spend a lot of time and thought in creating these learning experiences for children.
 Through these explorations and experimentations, children are developing a wide range of skills that helps to foster curiosity, creativity and a lifelong love of learning.